PurdueSIGGD/PurdueSIGGD.github.io/_game-jams/2022-09 SIGGD Game Jam.md

 jamLink: null
 ---
 <!--Put description here:-->
 SIGGD's self-organaized game jam is back!
 Make a game in a group or solo within a 48 hour period from September 23rd 2022 at 7pm to 7pm on the 25th.
+This jam ended up being our largest ever, with 10 games made and 30 participents.